Skip to main content

 Lindsey Brinkman

-Licensed School Counselor, Ottawa-Glandorg High School
+Licensed School Counselor, Ottawa-Glandorf High School

 Lindsey Brinkman, licensed school counselor, is the ninth and tenth grade school counselor at Ottawa-Glandorf High School, where she is also an alumna.
 With thirteen years of experience in education, Lindsey earned her bachelor of science in secondary education from Bowling Green State University and her master’s in school counseling from Liberty University.
 She began her career as an English teacher at Ada Exempted Village Schools and later at Olentangy Orange High School before transitioning into counseling.
 Passionate about helping students find joy and overcome life’s obstacles, Lindsey has been honored as a Most Influential Teacher and invited back to Ada to serve as a keynote speaker for National Honor Society and graduation.
 She also serves as a Key Club advisor, helping students engage with their community and give back in positive ways; she is grateful for the opportunity to give back to the community that shaped her.
 Outside of school, Lindsey enjoys spending time with her husband, their four beautiful children, as well as extended family and friends.